-Prerequisite: 15 credit hours of Paralegal courses before taking this course.
-This course provides student with opportunities to gain practical work experience under the supervision of an attorney or person with experience in the criminal or legal field.
+The student must complete 15 credit hours of Paralegal courses before taking this course.
+This course is a capstone to the Paralegal Program and provides student with opportunities to gain practical work experience under the supervision of an attorney in the legal field.